jkootsher/LMO/README.txt

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@

 There are two testing modes, verification mode and unittest mode.
-To run a full verification of the object oriiented simulator, simply run the script test/verification.m; this script runs the appropriate task sequencing for the Capstone of all scripts located in the +scripts library.
+To run a full verification of the object oriented simulator, simply run the script test/verification.m; this script runs the appropriate task sequencing for the Capstone of all scripts located in the +scripts library.